fhnw-hpc/fs24-mc1/README.md

   * Measure the average time incl. standard deviation required by your producer/consumer loop over several runs.
   * Determine which call of your producer/consumer takes the most time.
 Which 3 methods are called the most or need the most time and how much time?
-  * Create a profile of your producer/consumer code in a xxxxx.prof file and create 1-2 visualizations of the profile (e.g. with [SnakeViz](https://jiffyclub.github.io/snakeviz/)).
+  * Create a profile of your producer/consumer code in a xxxxx.prof file and create 1-2 visualizations of the profile (e.g. with [SnakeViz](https://jiffyclub.github.io/snakeviz/)) to which you explain in the context of the profiling work.

 #### Bonus 4
 Mitigate or produce a bottleneck.